highlando/18-dae-course-ovgu/index.md

 Course DAEs - OvGU - 2018
 -----

 > :rocket: We have changed the time of the Thursday lecture.
-The room will be announced soon.
+We are now in G12-129 and we start at 9:15 AM.

+> :rocket: First exercise is online.
+Due date: October 25th.

 Here you find basic and current information and materials for the lecture *DAEs* at the OvGU in the winter term 2018.